cysouw/diathesis/text/c12_zuInfinitive.md

 ### *denken+zu‑Infinitiv* Cogitative (*Kogitativ*) {#sec:zuinfinitiv-denken}

 In most contexts, the verb *denken* means 'to think, to believe'.
-In this meaning, a *zu‑Infinitiv* consstruction is not coherent [@next a,b].
-However, with a *zu‑Infinitiv* in a coherent construction, the verb *denken* means 'to plan, to intend' [@next c,d].
-I propose to call this construction a *cogitative* (from Lat. *cogitare* 'to plan, to intend').
+In this meaning, a *zu‑Infinitiv* construction is not coherent [@next a,b].
+In contrast, with a *zu‑Infinitiv* in a coherent construction, the verb *denken* means 'to plan, to intend' [@next c,d].
+This usage of *denken* is arguably somewhat special, either old-fashioned or simply slighly poetic.
+I propose to call this coherent monoclausal construction a *cogitative* (from Lat. *cogitare* 'to plan, to intend').

 ::: ex
 - Er denkt, mich überraschen zu können. \